 As the entanglement entropy must involve the infinite volume $V$, there is a trick to eliminate this by considering the entropy change with respect to the value at a reference total energy $E_{t,{\rm min}}$.
 This utilizes the fact that the entropy has the following separation

-where the normalization condition $\int \frac{d^3p}{(2\pi)^32E}\mathcal{F}(p)=1$ is applied, and the $\log V$ dependence is eliminated by subtraction $\Delta S_{EE}(E_t)=S_{EE}(E_t)-S_{EE}(E_{t,{\rm min}})$, provided that the volume $V$ is fixed.
-Such a trick works similarly for the entanglement entropy with probabilistic mixture (\ref{eq:SEE_1j_mixture}), where the $\log(VT/(2\pi))$ factor can also be subtracted, by assumming that both the volume $V$ and interaction time $T$ are the same for all $E_t$.
+where the normalization condition $\int \frac{d^3p}{(2\pi)^32E}\mathcal{F}(p)=1$ is applied, and the $\log V$ dependence is eliminated by subtraction $\Delta S_{EE}(E_t)=S_{EE}(E_t)-S_{EE}(E_{t,{\rm min}})$, provided that the change of volume $V$ with $E_t$ is negligible, in the sense that its change with $E_t$ is mild around the dramatic reduction of entanglement entropy due to the on-shell heavy particle.
+Such a trick works similarly for the entanglement entropy with probabilistic mixture (\ref{eq:SEE_1j_mixture}), where the $\log(VT/(2\pi))$ factor can also be subtracted, by assuming that both the volume $V$ and interaction time $T$ change mildly with $E_t$ compared to the dramatic reduction by intermediate heavy particles,\footnote{In practice, the effective volume $V$ and time $T$ are determined by multiple factors, including the size of wave packet and relative velocity of particles, which can change with total energy $E_t$.} and thus the changes of these geometric parameters near this energy regime can be neglected as the leading approximation.
 With the trick, the numerical results of (\ref{eq:SEE_rho1_EFT}) and (\ref{eq:SEE_rho3_EFT}) are shown in Figure~\ref{fig:SEE_EFT}.
 It is noteworthy that the entropies in the lower-energy EFT grow much faster than $\mathcal{O}(\log E_t)$, but a different tendency will appear when the intermediate heavy particle dominates the contribution.